juliango202/Cellule/README.md

 ### Contour smoothing
 Each pixel of a cell is textured according to the shortest distance to a voronoi edge.
-To be able to support arbitrary smoothness of cell contours, we build a bspline along the Voronoi cell before computing the distance.
+To be able to support arbitrary smoothness of cell contours, we build a bspline along the Voronoi edge before computing the distance.

 ![BSpline 1](https://juliango202.github.io/img/cellule/bspline01.png)
 ![BSpline 2](https://juliango202.github.io/img/cellule/bspline02.png)